FOREX-RBA keeps growth currencies under cosh, yen gains

 Highlighting this, German Chancellor Angela Merkel expressed understanding for problems facing emerging countries due to a flood of cheap money from leading industrial nations, shortly before meeting Brazil's President on Monday.

 But analysts said markets are reaching a point where they no longer expect further stimulus from major central banks, at least for the time being, and this could make risky assets more vulnerable to waves of correction.
-(Additional reporting by Ian Chua in Sydney, Hideyuki Sano in Tokyo and Masayuki Kitano in Singapore; Editing by Richard Pullin)
+(Editing by Richard Pullin)

 * Indexes up: Dow 0.47 pct, S&P 0.43 pct, Nasdaq 0.27 pct (Updates to late afternoon)